H2CO3/Sparkling/doc/semantics.md

 The function statement is syntactically equivalent to a `const-statement` that initializes a global constant with a named lambda function expression.
-Both the name of the global constant and the name of the lamda expression is the same as the name of the function defined using the function statement.
+Both the name of the global constant and the name of the lamda expression are the same as the name of the function defined using the function statement.

 §2.1.2.
 Formal parameters act as variables local to the function.
 As such, all